-CBT involves the use of practical self-help strategies, which are designed to bring about positive and immediate changes in the person’s quality of life.
+CBT aims to help you identify and challenge unhelpful thoughts and to learn practical self-help strategies.
+These strategies are designed to bring about immediate positive changes in your quality of life.

 CBT is used to treat a range of psychological problems including:

-- Substance abuse, like smoking, drinking or other drug use
+- substance misuse, such as smoking, drinking or other drug use

 CBT is also used to help many more psychological problems.
 In some cases, other forms of therapy used at the same time may be recommended for best results.
 Talk to your doctor for further information and advice.

 The main focus of CBT is that thoughts, feelings and behaviours combine to influence a person’s quality of life.
-For example, severe shyness in social situations (social phobia) may come from the person thinking that other people will always find them boring or stupid.
-This belief causes the person to feel extremely anxious in social situations.
+For example, severe shyness in social situations (social phobia) may come from you thinking that other people will always find you boring or stupid.
+This belief could cause you to feel extremely anxious in social situations.

-Their behaviour may include stammering, sweating and other uncomfortable symptoms.
-The person then feels overwhelmed with negative emotions (such as shame) and negative self-talk (‘I’m such an idiot’).
-Their fear of social situations may become worse with every bad experience.
+This could lead to certain behaviour in social situations, such as trembling, sweating, accelerated heart rate or other uncomfortable symptoms.
+You could then feel overwhelmed with negative emotions (such as shame) and negative self-talk (‘I’m such an idiot’).
+Your fear of social situations could become worse with every bad experience.

-CBT aims to teach people that it is possible to have control over their thoughts, feelings and behaviours.
-CBT helps the person to challenge and overcome automatic beliefs, and use practical strategies to change or modify their behaviour.
+CBT aims to teach people that it is possible to have control over your thoughts, feelings and behaviours.
+CBT helps you to challenge and overcome automatic beliefs, and use practical strategies to change or modify your behaviour.
 The result is more positive feelings, which in turn lead to more positive thoughts and behaviours.

 CBT focuses on changing unhelpful or unhealthy thoughts and behaviours.
-It is a combination of two therapies: ‘cognitive therapy’ and ‘behaviour therapy’.
-The belief of both these techniques is that healthy thoughts lead to healthy feelings and behaviours.
+It is a combination of 2 therapies: ‘cognitive therapy’ and ‘behaviour therapy’.
+The basis of both these techniques is that healthy thoughts lead to healthy feelings and behaviours.

 Many techniques are available.
-One technique involves asking the person to come up with evidence to ‘prove’ that they are unlovable.
-This may include prompting the person to acknowledge the family and friends who love and respect them.
-This evidence helps the person to realise that their belief is false.
+One technique involves asking you to come up with evidence to ‘prove’ that you are unlovable.
+This may include prompting you to acknowledge the family and friends who love and respect you.
+This evidence helps you to realise that your belief is false.
 This is called ‘cognitive restructuring’.
-The person learns to identify and challenge negative thoughts, and replace them with more realistic and positive thoughts.
+You learn to identify and challenge negative thoughts, and replace them with more realistic and positive thoughts.

-The aim of behavioural therapy is to teach the person techniques or skills to alter their behaviour.
+The aim of behaviour therapy is to teach you techniques or skills to alter your behaviour.
 For example, a person who behaves shyly at a party may have negative thoughts and feelings about themselves.
 They may also lack social skills.

-Behavioural therapy teaches the person more helpful behaviours.
-For example, they may be taught conversational skills that they practise in therapy and in social situations.
-Negative thoughts and feelings reduce as the person discovers they can enjoy themselves in social situations.
+Behaviour therapy teaches you more helpful behaviours.
+For example, you may be taught conversational skills that you practise in therapy and in social situations.
+Negative thoughts and feelings reduce as you discover you can enjoy yourself in social situations.

 Treatment with CBT

-The details of treatment will vary according to the person’s problem.
+The details of treatment will vary according to your problem.
 However, CBT typically includes the following:

-- Assessment – this may include filling out various questionnaires to help you describe your particular problem and pinpoint distressing symptoms.
-You will be asked to complete forms from time to time so that you and the therapist can plot your progress and identify problems or symptoms that need extra attention.
+- Assessment – this may include filling out questionnaires to help you describe your particular problem and pinpoint distressing symptoms.
+You will be asked to complete forms from time to time so that you and your therapist can track your progress and identify problems or symptoms that need extra attention.

-- Person education – the therapist provides written materials (such as brochures or books) to help you learn more about your particular problem.
-The adage ‘knowledge is power’ is a cornerstone of CBT.
+- Personal education – your therapist provides written materials (such as brochures or books) to help you learn more about your particular problem.
+The saying ‘knowledge is power’ is a cornerstone of CBT.
 A good understanding of your particular psychological problem will help you to dismiss unfounded fears, which will help to ease your anxiety and other negative feelings.

-- Goal setting – the therapist helps you to draw up a list of goals you wish to achieve from therapy (for example, you may want to overcome your shyness in social settings).
-You and the therapist work out practical strategies to help fulfil these goals.
+- Goal setting – your therapist helps you to draw up a list of goals you wish to achieve from therapy (for example, you may want to overcome your shyness in social settings).
+You and your therapist work out practical strategies to help fulfil these goals.

 - Practise of strategies – you practise your new strategies with the therapist.
-For example, you may role-play difficult social situations or come up with realistic self-talk (how you talk to yourself in your head) to replace unhealthy or negative self-talk.
+For example, you may role-play difficult social situations or realistic self-talk (how you talk to yourself in your head) to replace unhealthy or negative self-talk.

-- Homework – you will be expected to actively participate in your own therapy – for example, the therapist may ask you to keep a diary – and you are encouraged to use the practical strategies during the course of your daily life and report the results to the therapist.
+- Homework – you will be expected to actively participate in your own therapy.
+You are encouraged to use the practical strategies you have practised during the course of your daily life and report the results to the therapist.
+For example, the therapist may ask you to keep a diary.

-Medication is not always needed.
-For example, CBT can be as effective as medication in the treatment of depression and anxiety.
+Medication is not always needed, but consultation with your GP or a psychiatrist is always advised.
+CBT can be effective in the treatment of depression and anxiety.
 In other cases, you and your therapist may decide that medication, together with CBT, would produce the best results.
 For example, people with bipolar disorder usually benefit from medication that helps control their mood swings.